tap349/tap349.github.io/_posts/2017-07-27-phoenix-ecto.md

 ### default value

-default value can be set in either migration or schema or both - I prefer to set default value in migration only.
+default value can be set in either migration or schema or both - it's recommended to set default value in migration only.

 - migration